EU vote puts Canadian tar sands label back on the agenda

 By Barbara Lewis

-BRUSSELS Europe moved a step back towards a plan to stigmatize Canada's tar sands as highly polluting on Wednesday, despite years of Ottawa's lobbying the EU bloc as part of its export drive.
+BRUSSELS, Dec 3 Europe moved a small step back towards a plan to stigmatise Canada's tar sands as highly polluting on Wednesday, despite years of Ottawa's lobbying the EU bloc as part of its export drive.

 European Parliament lawmakers put the plans back on the agenda by voting against the EU executive's proposal to abandon the scheme.